cboettig/labnotebook/_posts/2014-05-05-knitr-workflow-challenges.md

 results and inputs.

-I have explored using knitr's support for external chunk inclusion, which allows me to maintain a single R script with all commonly used chunks, and then import these chunks into multiple .Rmd files.
-An example of this can be seen in my nonparametric-bayes repo, where several files (in the same directory) draw most of their code from [external-chunks.R](https://github.com/cboettig/nonparametric-bayes/blob/9232dfd814c40e3c48c5a837be110a870d8639da/inst/examples/BUGS/external-chunks.R).
+I have explored using `knitr`'s support for external chunk inclusion, which allows me to maintain a single R script with all commonly used chunks, and then import these chunks into multiple `.Rmd` files.
+An example of this can be seen in my `nonparametric-bayes` repo, where several files (in the same directory) draw most of their code from [external-chunks.R](https://github.com/cboettig/nonparametric-bayes/blob/9232dfd814c40e3c48c5a837be110a870d8639da/inst/examples/BUGS/external-chunks.R).